-Do you notice those annoying pests bothering and biting you when your trying to relax on your porch in the morning, or when you are hosting a nice Spring or Summer barbecue.
-They don’t just bite and bother you, they bother your plants too.
+Do you notice those annoying pests bothering and biting you when you’re trying to relax on your porch in the morning, or when you are hosting a nice Spring or Summer barbecue?
+They don’t just bite and bother you, they bother your plants, too.
 These pests chew through your plants, and can take down the ecosystem you’ve created in your beautiful garden.
-You would rather not have them bothering you or you plants, but fighting these pests with chemicals can be bad for your plants if it leaks into them.
+You would rather not have them bothering you or your plants, but fighting these pests with chemicals can be bad for your plants if it leaks into them.
 These creatures are not fun to put up with, so we are going to tell you about some different plants to help keep those annoying bugs and pests away from you and your garden.

 Lavender’s smell is known for soothing and relaxing.
 Most of us enjoy it, but insects don’t.
 The fragrance of lavender is known to repel moths, fleas, flies, and mosquitoes.
 Plant some lavender or buy a lavender spray to keep on hand.
 Having the lavender planted near your garden will help keep these insects away from your plants.
 The next time you are relaxing on your porch or hosting a barbecue you can cut some fresh lavender to keep near by, people will enjoy the smell, and pests will stay away.
 If you don’t want to grow fresh lavender you can always buy a lavender scented spray to use.